OmarQuishawi/Avertra-RAG/README.md

 ## Demo

-To use the demo, you can click Here : ()
+To use the Demo, you can click [Here](https://avertrarag.streamlit.app/).

 ## AI solution architecture